UDOOboard/Docs/docs/10_Advanced_Topics/03_Recompile_the_kernel.md

 ## Get the kernel sources from GitHub
 Create a develop folder

-    mkdir udooneo-dev
+    mkdir udoo-dev
-    cd udooneo-dev
+    cd udoo-dev

 then download the sources:

     git clone https://github.com/UDOOboard/linux_kernel
     cd linux_kernel

-The default branch `3.14-1.0.x-udoo` is the one where we are working on for the UDOO NEO.
+The default branch `3.14-1.0.x-udoo` is the one where we are working on for the UDOO QUAD/DUAL.
 It is based on 3.14.56 Freescale community kernel.

 ## Load the default kernel configuration
-UDOO Neo has a dedicated default kernel configuration that you can import with:
+UDOO QUAD/DUAL has a dedicated default kernel configuration that you can import with:

-    ARCH=arm make udoo_neo_defconfig
+    ARCH=arm make udoo_quad_dual_defconfig

 ## (optional) Personalize the kernel configuration
 Add or remove kernel modules to fit your project: